How to deal with driving test nerves and keep calm - giving you the best chance of a first-time pass!

 - Chill out with friends before your test to help relax.

-- Chewing on chewing gum.
+- Chew on chewing gum.

-- Bach’s rescue remedy.
+- Bach’s Rescue Remedy.

 - Have a positive attitude – “I will try my best but if I fail then at least I’ve tried”.